 We believe that recovery is a choice, a decision that requires a commitment to a greater awareness.
-According to Nathaniel Brandon, the avoidance of consciousness or awareness is clearly evident in problems of addiction.
-When we become addicted to alcohol or drugs the intention is to ameliorate anxiety and pain –to escape awareness of one’s core feelings of powerlessness and suffering.
+According to Nathaniel Brandon, the avoidance of consciousness or awareness is clearly evident in problems of addictions.
+When we become dependent on alcohol or drugs the intention is to ameliorate anxiety and pain –to escape awareness of one’s core feelings of powerlessness and suffering.
 These unpleasant feelings are still present, but we become less aware.
-To the addict, consciousness is the enemy.
+To the chemically dependent individual, consciousness is the enemy.

 Center For Recovery provides a safe, intimate setting wherein individuals can explore their core issues.
-They will examine the causes of their addiction and learn to identify and express feelings in a healthy manner.
+They will examine the causes of their mental health and substance abuse problems and learn to identify and express feelings in a healthy manner.
 Another area of emphasis is learning to identify and meet your needs.

 Maslow’s Hierarchy of Needs lists common human needs from the most basic to the most complex.